 Blockchain software solutions are being tested for a wide range of applications in the utilities industry: peer-to-peer (P2P) solar energy sales between neighbors, energy trading among utility conglomerates, automated billing for autonomous electric vehicle charging stations, and more.

 In Australia, there are a number of utility companies using blockchain-enabled technology.
-Global energy-tech company GreenSync, in partnership with the Australian government, created a decentralized energy exchange (deX).
+Global energy-tech company GreenSync, in partnership with the Australian government, created a decentralised energy exchange (deX).
 It acts as an online marketplace that facilitates payment to households and businesses with rooftop solar and battery storage systems, allowing other businesses to access their stored electricity and, ultimately, strengthen the grid.
 AGL has also created a P2P solar energy exchange program.
-And LO3 Energy created a microgrid platform that allows organizations, schools, and individual households to choose where to buy their energy and renewable products – as well as to sell and share energy locally.
+And LO3 Energy created a microgrid platform that allows organisations, schools, and individual households to choose where to buy their energy and renewable products – as well as to sell and share energy locally.

 Blockchain in HR

 Verifying candidates’ qualifications and experience can be a time-consuming process, especially now – when candidates may work for multiple employers, take on gig assignments, and move between jobs more frequently.
 A single blockchain for recording education levels, certifications achieved, employment history, and other qualifications could provide a way for HR professionals to verify career credentials more efficiently.